 For a philologist it can be fun, for an obtuse Catalanist it is blasphemy,

 This is the explanation (translation) of a Canary researcher.

-I like mine better, the first one.
+I like mine better.

 Virgen de Montserrat.